deficollective/defiscan/src/content/protocols/sky.md

 The Sky protocol exposes critical permissions that are not protected with an Exit Window of at least 7 days or a Security Council and thus earns a High centralization risk score for its Upgradeability and Exit Window dimensions.

-Furthermore, Sky is exposed to centralization risks from its USDC and Chronicle dependencies resulting in a High centralization risk score for the Autonomy dimension.
+Furthermore, Sky is exposed to centralization risks from its USDC and Chronicle dependencies resulting in an overall High centralization risk score for the Autonomy dimension.

-Sky thus achieves Stage 0 decentralization.
+Sky thus achieves a decentralization of Stage 0.

-The protocol could reach Stage 1 if no longer relies on Circle and increases its exit window to at least 7 days or a security council.
-It could further reach Stage 2 with an exit window of at least 30 days and changes its oracle provider to a stage 2 or equivalent protocol.
+The protocol could reach Stage 1 if it no longer swaps its `USDS` with Circle's `UDSC` in a blind fashion and increases its exit window to at least 7 days or a security council.
+It could further reach Stage 2 with an exit window of at least 30 days and if it changes its oracle provider to a stage 2 or equivalent protocol.
 This could also be achieved if Chronicle increases its exit-window to 30 days.

 > Overall score: Stage 0